Pathogen Profile: Sclerotinia

 - Water in the morning to allow foliage and stems to dry before evening.
 Avoid getting leaves wet, if possible.

 - Minimize plant handling that can damage plants and serve as entry points for Sclerotinia.

 There are many chemical products that can be applied to control Sclerotinia, so consult with your distributor or university extension service for more information.

-For more information on how diseases can impact crops grown in PRO-MIX growing media, please contact your Premier Tech Horticulture Grower Services Representative:
+For more information on how diseases can impact crops grown in PRO-MIX growing media, please contact your Premier Tech Grower Services Representative: